 – Again, athletes may have a tendency to overwork in the short intervals, but best results are achieved in shorter, quicker repetitions.
 Do not engage enough to strain muscles and cause injuries.
 And don’t forget the cardio work!

-– See Introduction to Soccer Heading (Standing Headers).
+– See Introduction to Soccer Heading (Standing Headers) and then Jump Headers.

 (MICHAEL D. ASHLEY contributed to this article.)